CalebClauson/text-rpg/README.md

 - Zombie
 - Dragon

+This makes balancing easier and allows new enemies to be added without major code changes.

-## Reward and Progression System
+### Reward and Progression System

-Defeating enemies grants rewards that feed directly into the game loop.
+Defeating enemies grants rewards that feed directly into the gameplay loop.

 Current combat rewards include:

 - experience points
 - gold

-This creates a basic progression loop where combat leads to stronger characters and more move options over time.
+This creates a progression loop where combat leads to stronger characters, better rewards, and more options over time.

-## Level System
+### Level System

-The player has a level based progression system tied to earned experience.
+The player has a level-based progression system tied to earned experience.

 Leveling up currently includes: